First Year Seminar

 - Demonstrate the academic English language skills sufficient to complete college-level work

 The Mathematics requirement gives students experience with the power and limitations of mathematical reasoning as an approach to solving problems in other disciplines and in everyday life.

-•· Demonstrate an understanding of the mathematical principles that underlie the techniques they use
+- Students will demonstrate an understanding of the mathematical concepts which underlie the techniques they use.

 Theology (first course)